What Can Marg’s Buyer Clients Expect?

 Is there much flexibility in the asking price?

 Sellers presently have a fair amount of leverage due to market conditions that are in their favour.
 The reasons: low inventory, major growth and continued strong demand.
 A word about prices: in this area, they are often firm, with most properties selling within 4% to 5% of their list (asking) price.
 While there are always exceptions, it is unrealistic to expect to find a “steal” and, it’s not uncommon to see multiple offers coming in at the same time on a property, nor is it unusual to see full-price offers.

 OK, I’ve found a property I love.
 What next?

 How much do I put down?

 What happens once my offer is accepted?

-We will forward copies of your offer to your lender and lawyer as needed and will follow through with getting everything ready for closing including being in communication with your lender, with the listing agent, and with your lawyer as needed, to make sure that everything is running according to schedule.
+We will forward copies of your offer to your lender and lawyer as needed and will follow through with getting everything ready for closing including being in communication with your lender, with the listing salesperson and with your lawyer, as needed, to make sure that everything is running according to schedule.
 We do our utmost to anticipate any problems or concerns before they arise and make every effort to make sure that your purchase is an enjoyable experience.

 What about financing?

 Are there other costs associated with closing?